XavierCorominas/SAFE-EEG/README.md

 **Further considerations**
 The current script focuses on removing pulse-like artifacts.
 However, in realistic human experiments, additional artifacts are common.
 It is recommended extending the pipeline—if needed—to address ocular activity (blinks/saccades), muscular contamination, line noise (50/60 Hz and harmonics), motion/electrode drift, and other physiological or non-physiological sources that could confound the EEG.

+**Processing EEG steps**
+The proposed processing inclused the following steps.